 Bullying damages self-confidence so rebuild it keep telling your child you love them very much and you are 100% on their side.
 Reassure them that the bullying is not their fault.
 Explain that reacting to bullies by crying or getting upset only encourages them.
 Victims should try not to react to bully’s taunts.
 If bullies cannot goad their victims into a response they soon get bored.

-Practice assertiveness techniques Practice saying ‘No’ very firmly and walking away from a bully.
+Practice assertiveness techniques such as saying ‘No’ very firmly and walking away from the bully.
 It’s hard for a bully to bully, if the victim doesn’t get upset and just walks away.
-Help your child think up replies to taunts.
-It helps to have a reply prepared, help your child with this.
+Help your child think up replies to taunts, it helps to have a reply prepared.